Graph and wreath products of cellular automata: Actions with unique visits by cellular automata

-We do not know whether either class (strongly faithful or $A$ithful CA actions) are closed under infinite direct sums, indeed for infinite sums we used a different construction in the proof of Theorem~\ref{thm:GraphProducts}, and the following remark outlines the problem with this approach.
-It also shows that $A$ithfulness fails in this construction even for product polynomials.
+We do not know whether either class (unique visits or non-$A$-cancelling cellular automata actions) are closed under infinite direct sums, indeed for infinite sums we used a different construction in the proof of Theorem~\ref{thm:GraphProducts}, and the following remark outlines the problem with this approach, at least for functions that look at only one coordinate (and non-$A$-cancellation fails even for product polynomials).

-\begin{remark} The direct sum case of Theorem~\ref{thm:GraphProducts} does not typically give strongly faithful (resp.\ $A$ithful) actions, at least if the clopen set $C$ (resp.\ function $h$) looks at just one coordinate.
+\begin{remark} The direct sum case of Theorem~\ref{thm:GraphProducts} does not typically give actions with unique visits or non-$A$-cancellation, at least if the clopen set $C$ (resp.\ function $\theta$) looks at just one coordinate.
 Perform the construction for $G \times G'$.
-It turns out the action is not $A$ithfulness no matter how $G$ and $G'$ act.
+It turns out the action has $A$-cancellation no matter how $G$ and $G'$ act.
 To see this, take $f = (e_G - g) (e_{G'} - g') \in \Z_2[G \times H]$.
-Here we suggestively use additive notation and standard conventions and notation for the grofcoup ring structure, more precisely the element is